 OK – that’s enough of an introduction.
 To lean more and what a wormery can do for you please read posts on the blog and prepare to me amazed.
 You’ll never think of the humble worm in the same way again!

-And please download your copy of my free ebook on starting a wormery.
+And please download your copy of my ebook on starting a wormery.
 It’s yours with my compliments.